GizemMert/Natural-Language-Understanding/README.md

 Professor: Giuseppe Riccardi

-Different models can be used only changing the commands on the experiment part of.
+Different models can be used by only changing the commands on the experiment part.